|

 Not great, but definitely better than average.

-After Grad school, I moved back to Houston.
+After Graduate school, I moved back to Houston.
 Since I didn't

 My favorite place to play basketball was